 A Critique of Neoliberalism

 Few would contest it has been the ideology of our political age.
 Ever since the 1980s, it has dominated western politics, underpinning governance, influencing culture, and leaving its indelible mark across society.
 During this time its core tenets were rarely challenged and only its peripheral aspects tweaked.
-The 2008 financial crash, however, changed this, and for the first time confidence in neoliberalism was shaken.
-With the loss of savings, skyrocketing inequality and falling living standards that followed, people began to question the system that had facilitated such a calamity.
+The 2008 financial crash, however, changed this, shaking confidence in an ideology whose name, up until that point, was rarely ever spoken.
+With the loss of savings, skyrocketing inequality and falling living standards that followed, people wanted answers and began to question the system that had facilitated such a disaster.

 Most famously, neoliberal prescriptions were ‘picked up’ by Thatcher and Reagan who assumed power in 1979 and 1980 respectively.
 Thatcher was a self-professed, dyed-in-the-wool neoliberal.
-And had it not been for the reluctance of her own cabinet she would have carried out Hayek’s doctrines to the absolute letter - recently released letters show she had hopes of dismantling the entire welfare state.
+And had it not been for the reluctance of her own cabinet she would have carried out Hayek’s doctrines to the letter - recently released letters show she had hopes of dismantling the entire welfare state.
 As it was, in her 11 years as Prime Minister she was still capable of transforming British society.
 Through a neoliberal policy programme of massive tax cuts for the rich; a drawn out, but eventual crushing of trade unions; widespread privatisation of housing, telecoms, steel, and gas; financial deregulation; and the introduction of competition in the provision of public services; she left Britain a markedly different place.

 Across the pond, Reagan had embarked on a similar journey, gutting union power and cutting public spending.
 Capturing the spirit of the age he declared that ‘the most important cause of our economic problems has been the government itself’.
 It wasn’t long before the ideology was also adopted by international institutions like the IMF, World Bank and World Trade Organisation, and imposed on an unprecedented scale across the world.
 Its spread was such that even nominally left-wing political parties, like the UK Labour Party and the Democrats in America, would eventually cave into its practices, assimilating its core principles.
 And with that, the ‘Overton window’, the range of ideas tolerated in public discourse, moved someway to the right.